taylor swift's giant inflatable snake is named karyn (part 2)

 Try to imagine a sequence of events in 2014, with 1989 in the works and Spotify growing by the day, that leads Taylor Swift to write an op-ed in the Wall Street Journal called “The Future of the Music Industry is a Love Story.”
 It’s both light on detail and a classic example of Taylor Swift’s long-game album release press strategy.
 “It's my opinion that music should not be free,” she wrote in July, four months before she pulled her catalog from Spotify and filed lyrics like “this sick beat” and “cause we’ll never go out of style” with the U.S. Patent & Trademark Office.

 Her music returned to Spotify in 2017, after she had already entrusted it to Tidal and Apple Music.
 This was ahead of reputation’s release which, as previously mentioned, was also Taylor’s first time beefing up her Target-exclusive CD releases with collectible extras to encourage her most loyal fans to buy multiple copies.
 Two volumes of reputation magazine were followed by four distinct lyric and bonus content books with Lover.
 With the pandemic, literally in *this* economy, she sold folklore’s eight (eight!!
 8!!!) limited CD and vinyl editions through her website while supplies lasted, subsequently releasing the hitherto physical-only bonus track “the lakes” on streaming services.
-At this rate, there will be 16 deluxe editions of folklore’s 32 deluxe editions of TS10.
+At this rate, there will be 16 deluxe editions of folklore’s follow-up and 32 deluxe editions of TS10.

 A fair if reductive response to this is to call it greed, and Taylor Swift a stone-cold capitalist, as you would any millionaire.
 But I forget that cis womanhood is a nightmare of its own, and when she sings “Does a scorpion sting when fighting back?” on folklore, I think of how liberal women of any race, who climb the ranks of patriarchy only to perpetuate patriarchy themselves, start out by defending what little power and property they have.
 Taylor Swift is keenly aware of what she owns and what she’s earned, so her dispute with Scott Borchetta and Scooter Braun over her master recordings only makes sense.
 Her signing with Republic Records after over a decade with Big Machine is consciously absent from Miss Americana.
 The closest thing to acknowledgment we get when she and director Lana Wilson discuss internalized misogyny: